withastro/docs/src/pages/en/deploy/render.md

 ---
-title: Deploy your Astro Site to Google Cloud
+title: Deploy your Astro Site to Render
-description: How to deploy your Astro site to the web using Google Cloud.
+description: How to deploy your Astro site to the web using Render.
 layout: ~/layouts/MainLayout.astro
 setup: import DeployGuidesNav from '~/components/DeployGuidesNav.astro';
 ---